-Students complete a questionnaire twice a year to gauge their enjoyment levels of PE and future interests.
-Students also complete a self-assessment questionnaire at the end of each unit of work.
+Students complete a questionnaire once a year to gauge their enjoyment levels of PE and future interests.

 Students are assessed consistently during every lesson using the Healthy Me in PE model and have a good understanding of their progress made by the end of each topic.